FSUOGM: Gazprom sends record volumes to Europe

 Gazprom has blamed Ukraine’s Gas Transmission System Operator of Ukraine (GTSOU) for offering interruptible transit capacity on unfavourable terms, restricting how much gas it can send to Europe.
 On June 28, Gazprom once again refused to book the 63.7 mcm per day of interruptible transit capacity that GTSOU offered in a tender for July.
 The company did not book any interruptible capacity in May or June either.

 The latest refusal comes despite the fact that both Gazprom’s Yamal-Europe and Nord Stream 2 will undergo maintenance this month.
-In related news, the Novatek-led Yamal LNG consortium reported on July 2 that that plant would be offline between August 1 and 19 so that scheduled maintenance work could take place.
+In related news, the Novatek-led Yamal LNG consortium reported on July 2 that this plant would be offline between August 1 and 19 so that scheduled maintenance work could take place.

 If you’d like to read more about the key events shaping the former Soviet Union’s oil and gas sector then please click here for NewsBase’s FSU Monitor, or sign up for a two trial to NewsBase here.